Mobile-App-Group-7/NostraMusik/README.md

 * Detail Screen
     * User can see detailed information about a track, artist, album
 * Stream - Playlist Screen
-    * User can play previews from saved tracks on the playlist
+    * User can visualize and play previews from saved tracks on the playlist

 ### 3. Navigation